JeremyBuhler/abacus/docs/adding_data.md

     The term _dataverse_ appears throughout the Abacus interface, particularly on pages for admin users.
 Abacus is an instance of the [Dataverse application](https://dataverse.org/about), an open source data repository, but the term can also refer to a collection of datasets _within_ Abacus

 ## Who can add data?
 Users with administrative accounts may add datasets to Abacus that conform to the collection policy.
-Questions about the suitability of a dataset can be directed to <mailto:abacus-support@ubc.ca>.
+Questions about the suitability of a dataset can be directed to <mailto:abacus.support@ubc.ca>.

 | Data contributor | Where they can add data
 | --- | ---